 He typically uses a bullpen model for specialties where “you absolutely 100% have to have unassigned ED coverage: general surgery, GI, urology, a trauma surgeon.
 The sort of thing where you can’t get away with not providing coverage.”

 Don’t lose money on locums: How to bill for locum tenens services

 Not only do bullpens make a recruiter’s job easier, they also make business sense.

 “It’s not so much cost savings, but the efficiencies that come in where you’ve got people that are pre-screened and credentialed, so you don’t have to go through the whole process,” says Douyard.
 “The idea is being proactive as opposed to reactive.”

-Linda Stevenson, physician and APP recruiter for Baystate Health, says she saves time when she can hire a provider who’s already been successful at her facility.
+Linda Stevenson, physician and medical staff recruiter at Atrius Health, says she saves time when she can hire a provider who’s already been successful at her facility.
 “In some cases, bullpens are reasonable solutions.
-When you find a few great providers who individually have limited availability, but who together can fill the number of shifts needed month to month, over time it can work to everyone’s advantage.
+When you find a few great providers who individually have limited availability but who together can fill the number of shifts needed month to month, over time it can work to everyone’s advantage.
 If each of them fits well with the practice — used together repeatedly in a bullpen arrangement — they can cut down on the administrative tasks of processing a new locums hire.”

-You also avoid having to onboard a new physician every time there’s a staffing need, says Steven Jacobs, physician recruitment manager for Einstein Healthcare Network and president of the Mid-Atlantic Physician Recruiter Alliance.
+You also avoid having to onboard a new physician every time there’s a staffing need, says Steven Jacobs, enterprise director of physician and APP recruitment for Einstein Healthcare Network and president of the Mid-Atlantic Physician Recruiter Alliance.
 “To bring somebody in who knows your EMR, who knows how to code and bill, who’s keeping up with their notes, that’s the kind of person you want to have back.”

 How to build your bullpen